Snowboarding: History

 At the 1998 Winter Olympic Games in Nagano, Japan, Snowboarding became an official Olympic event.
-France's Karine Ruby was the first ever to win an Olympic gold medal for Woman's Snowboarding at the 1998 Olympics, while Canadian Ross Rebagliati was the first ever to win an Olympic gold medal for Men's Snowboarding.
+France's Karine Ruby was the first to win an Olympic gold medal for Woman's Snowboarding, while Canadian Ross Rebagliati was the first for Men's Snowboarding.

 Initially, ski areas adopted the sport at a much slower pace than the winter sports public.
 Indeed, for many years, there was animosity between skiers and snowboarders, which led to an ongoing skier vs snowboarder feud.
 Early snowboards were banned from the slopes by park officials.
 For several years snowboarders would have to take a small skills assessment prior to being allowed to ride the chairlifts.
 It was thought that an unskilled snowboarder would wipe the snow off the mountain.
 In 1985, only seven percent of U.S. ski areas allowed snowboarding, with a similar proportion in Europe.
 As equipment and skills improved, gradually snowboarding became more accepted.
 In 1990, most major ski areas had separate slopes for snowboarders.
 Now, approximately 97% of all ski areas in North America and Europe allow snowboarding, and more than half have jumps, rails and half pipes.

-In 2004, snowboarding had 6.6 million active participants.
-An industry spokesman said that "twelve year-olds are out-riding adults."
-The same article said that most snowboarders are 18–24 years old and that women constitute 25% of participants.
+In 2008, snowboarding had over 5 million participants, most aged between 18 and 24, with women comprising 25% of participants.

 There were 8.2 million snowboarders in the US and Canada for the 2009–2010 season.
 There was a 10% increase over the previous season, accounting for more than 30% of all snow sports participants.

 On 2 May 2012, the International Paralympic Committee announced that adaptive snowboarding (dubbed "para-snowboarding") would debut as a men's and women's medal event in the 2014 Paralympic Winter Games taking place in Sochi, Russia.